Nikita-1707/test_task_patentplan/README.md

 ```bash
 python3 main.py
 ```
-Or, you can use docker-compose up to bring up a Docker container:
+Or, you can use Docker:

 ```bash
 docker-compose up